Hollowfier/hello_world/README.md

 # hello_world
-This is Hollowfier Laearning to Github.
+This is Hollowfier Learning to Github.
 Wish Me Luck !!

+Edit: typo.